Stich

 Canadian

-Stich Wynston is a drummer, composer, bandleader and sideman born and based
+a drummer, composer, bandleader and sideman born and based in Toronto,

 studies in jazz with John Gittens and Lorne Lofsky, South Indian classical